commercetools/commercetools-js-sdk-training/README.md

 - Create an order from cart
 - Delete cart

 Typically, the `exercise*.js` scripts will not be modified.
 Most tasks require implementing the modules in `handson/` until the `exercise*.js` scripts show the intended behavior.

-These exercises complement a training program, they do not intend to help understanding commercetools by themselves.

-If you are interested in attending a training, please [contact us directly.](https://ok.commercetools.com/contact-us-en).